agrostar/rest-on-mongo/README.md

 READ_ONLY=yes
 ```

 This will configure a server with no authentication in the single database mode, so no prefix is needed to select the database.
 But a standard base prefix `api/v1` is needed for all APIs.
-Further, HTTP methods other than GET will not be supported.
+Further, HTTP methods other than GET will not be supported because `READ_ONLY` was set to `yes`.

 In this mode, to get a document, this is what you would do: